telliott99/Swift-write-ups/Swift protocols.md

 print("\(s1)", terminator: "")
 // prints: "S(name: "Joe")"
 ```
-When we called ``print``, Swift constructed a string that describes something about the struct and the variables it contains.
+When we called **print**, Swift constructed a String that describes something about the struct and its variables.

-To customize this, simply make the class conform to **CustomStringConvertible**
+To customize this, make the class conform to **CustomStringConvertible**

 ```css
 extension S: CustomStringConvertible {